Ragdoll Cat Personality – What Traits & Temperament Describe Your Cat?

 The Ragdoll Effect

 Ragdoll cats will be completely relaxed when they are picked up.
-They will lie limp, just like dolls, which is part of how this breed has gotten its name.
-This is the staple behavior when it comes to the Ragdoll cat breed and it is the specific trait that everybody expects to notice when getting a Ragdoll cat.
-As we have mentioned above, whether or not this will be present depends entirely on the individual.
+They will lie limp, like dolls, part of how this breed has gotten its name.
+This is the staple behavior for the Ragdoll cat breed and is the specific trait that everybody expects to notice when getting a Ragdoll cat.
+As mentioned above, whether or not this will be present depends entirely on the individual.

 The most striking characteristic of Ragdoll cats is their affinity towards humans.
-They are very fond of their masters, but they are also extremely interested in socializing with other people as well.
+They are very fond of their masters but also highly interested in socializing with others.
 This may mean house guests, but it also includes other strangers.
-In fact, their curiosity towards people is so intense that a lot of cases were reported where Ragdoll cats that were along outside were stolen because they did not protest to being taken away by somebody else than their masters.
+In fact, their curiosity towards people is so intense that many cases were reported where Ragdoll cats that were outside were stolen because they did not protest being taken away by somebody other than their masters.

 Shadow - Ragdoll of the Week Shadow January 2015